huyho255/analog-layout-course/lab03-common-source-stage/exercise02-design-target/hand_caculation.md

 ```

 gives approximately `13.83 MHz` by hand, while ngspice gives about `11.44 MHz`.
 The difference is caused by transistor parasitic capacitances in addition to the external `100 fF` load.

-## Gain-bandwidth trade-off

-Increasing channel length generally increases transistor output resistance and therefore gain.
-However, a larger output resistance moves the output pole to a lower frequency, reducing bandwidth.
-The final `L = 3.2 um` sizing was selected to achieve slightly more than `30 dB` gain while maintaining about `11.44 MHz` bandwidth.

 ## Simulation file